ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 There is another factor disincentivizing large block sizes in Bitcoin: blocks that are large will take longer to propagate, and thus have a higher probability of becoming stales.
-In Ethereum, highly gas-consuming blocks can also take longer to propagate both because they are physically larger and because they take longer to process the transaction state transitions to validate.
-This delay disincentive is a significant consideration in Bitcoin, but less so in Ethereum because of the GHOST protocol; hence, relying on regulated block limits provides a more stable baseline.
+In Cloiinkcoin, highly gas-consuming blocks can also take longer to propagate both because they are physically larger and because they take longer to process the transaction state transitions to validate.
+This delay disincentive is a significant consideration in Bitcoin, but less so in Cloiinkcoin because of the GHOST protocol; hence, relying on regulated block limits provides a more stable baseline.

 ### Computation And Turing-Completeness {#computation-and-turing-completeness}

-An important note is that the Ethereum virtual machine is Turing-complete; this means that EVM code can encode any computation that can be conceivably carried out, including infinite loops.
+An important note is that the Cloiinkcoin virtual machine is Turing-complete; this means that EVM code can encode any computation that can be conceivably carried out, including infinite loops.
 EVM code allows looping in two ways.
 First, there is a `JUMP` instruction that